cnumr/EcoIndex/content/en/result/_70_extension.md

 You can quantify the environmental impact of any web page, on Chrome and Firefox.

-GreenIT Analysis allows you to :
+GreenIT Analysis allows you to:

 - Test the complete user journey.
 - Keep history so you can compare the page before and after optimisations.